-What are the easiest and fastest ways to become a confident English speaker?
+What is the easiest and fastest way to become a fully confident English speaker?

 My name is Kevin.
 I’m American and currently live in Denver, Colorado.

 My background is in psychology, and I love music, culture, and technology.

 I have given over 7,000 hours of English classes to hundreds of students from all over the world, and have spent the last 10 years figuring out how to help English learners become fully confident speakers.

 And that is exactly why I created the Feel Good English Podcast.

 What I do here at Feel Good English is create lessons for English learners based on the best personal development books and Ted Talks.

 I cover topics such as personal growth, business leadership, entrepreneurship, emotional intelligence, dealing with relationships. communication, and other life-changing topics.